GoogleChrome/ip-protection/Masked-Domain-List.md

 adsnative.com                                    | Walmart                                                        | Not Impacted By Script Blocking
 getpolymorph.com                                 | Walmart                                                        | Not Impacted By Script Blocking
 punchtab.com                                     | Walmart                                                        | Not Impacted By Script Blocking
+getwarmly.com                                    | Warmly                                                         | Not Impacted By Script Blocking
 bleacherreport.net                               | Warner Bros.
 Discovery                                         | Not Impacted By Script Blocking turner.com                                       | Warner Bros.
 Discovery                                         | Not Impacted By Script Blocking zedo.com                                         | Warner Bros.
-Discovery                                         | Not Impacted By Script Blocking zincx.com                                        | Warner Bros.
-Discovery                                         | Not Impacted By Script Blocking warumbistdusoarm.space                           | Warumbistdusoarm                                               | Not Impacted By Script Blocking wayfair.com                                      | Wayfair                                                        | Not Impacted By Script Blocking weatherwidget.io                                 | WeatherWidget                                                  | Not Impacted By Script Blocking onlinewebstats.com                               | Web Stats                                                      | Not Impacted By Script Blocking web-stat.com                                     | Web Tracking Services                                          | Not Impacted By Script Blocking webtrackingservices.com                          | Web Tracking Services                                          | Not Impacted By Script Blocking
+Discovery                                         | Not Impacted By Script Blocking warumbistdusoarm.space                           | Warumbistdusoarm                                               | Not Impacted By Script Blocking wayfair.com                                      | Wayfair                                                        | Not Impacted By Script Blocking weatherwidget.io                                 | WeatherWidget                                                  | Not Impacted By Script Blocking agent.marketingcloudfx.com                       | Web FX                                                         | Entire Domain Blocked
+marketingcloudfx.com                             | Web FX                                                         | Not Impacted By Script Blocking t.marketingcloudfx.com                           | Web FX                                                         | Entire Domain Blocked
+onlinewebstats.com                               | Web Stats                                                      | Not Impacted By Script Blocking web-stat.com                                     | Web Tracking Services                                          | Not Impacted By Script Blocking webtrackingservices.com                          | Web Tracking Services                                          | Not Impacted By Script Blocking